netket/netket/docs/docs/hilbert.md

 Examples of such spaces are spins or bosons on a lattice.

-You can always probe their {attr}`~DiscreteHilbert.shape`, which returns a tuple with the size of the hilbert space on every site/degree of freedom.
+You can always probe their {attr}`~DiscreteHilbert.shape`, which returns a tuple with the size of the Hilbert space on every site/degree of freedom.
 For example, for 4 spins-$1/2$ coupled to a bosonic mode with a cutoff of 5 bosons, the shape will be `[2,2,2,2,6]`.